(a) Simple Bar Chart,

 1. Simple bar chart consists of vertical or horizontal bars of equal width.

-2. The length of the bars is taken proportionately to the magnitude of the values represented.
-The width of the bars has no significance.
+length of the bars is taken proportionately to the magnitude of the

-3. Vertical bars are used to represent quantitative data or chronological data.
-Whereas, the horizontal bars are represented for qualitative data or geographical data.
+data.
+Whereas, the horizontal bars are represented for qualitative data

 4. If the data do not relate to time, then they should be arranged in ascending or descending order of magnitude.